 1. Use Gentler Shampoos

 While sulfates are good at degreasing and removing buildup, they tend to be drying when used regularly.
 Specifically, if you have dry hair since it strips off all oil from your hair and increases negative charge on hair causing frizz.

 So if you have frizzy hair, use gentler surfactants and cleansers on your hair to avoid your hair from getting dry.
 Most drugstore and high-end shampoos are sulfate-based.

 So look for shampoos among the natural/organic haircare category.
 You want ones that claim to be moisturizing, hydrating or contains glycerin, plant oils and butter.

 Dilute the shampoo with water and then apply it only to your scalp and not your hair.
 Your scalp accumulates most of sweat, dirt and oil and needs a thorough cleansing.
 The lather that runs down from scalp during hair wash is enough to cleanse your hair strands.

 2. Avoid Silicones

-Also, the most commonly used silicones in hair care products require a sulfate-based shampoo to remove them which dries out your hair thus starting a vicious cycle.
+Also, most silicones require a sulfate-based shampoo to remove them which dries out your hair, thus starting a vicious cycle.

-So avoid any hair products with silicones in them.
-This includes serums too since almost all hair serums are silicone based.
+So avoid hair products with silicones in them.
+This includes serums too since almost all hair serums are silicone-based.

 Applying natural oils (not mineral oil) to hair is super beneficial and is one of the most important aspects of hair care.
 Oils help condition, protect, nourish and repair hair damage.